FilledOfCode/Platinum/README.md

 - A homogeneous kernel map to transform a Chi2 support vector machine (SVM) into a linear one
 - Liblinear SVM (instead of the Pegasos SVM of the Matlab script)

-If you need 2016 state of the art performance for
+If you need 2016 state of the art performance for image classi